 As mentioned earlier, early pregnancy cramps are not harmful but only to a limit.
 You should look out for warning signs and symptoms, as they might be related to other health concerns.
 They might even need immediate medical attention.
 Some serious signs are:

 - Severe pain: Any kind of sharp and severe cramping is not normal.
-It can be caused by a miscarriage or ectopic pregnancy.
+It can be caused by a miscarriage or ectopic pregnancy7.
 These require medical attention from a professional.
 So, don’t ignore these signs and visit a healthcare provider soon.

 - Bleeding: Light Spotting during early pregnancy is common and normal.
 But you should not have heavy vaginal bleeding like a period.
 This might be a sign of a miscarriage or other complications.